Lasting Legacy of John Lennon: A Look at the Influence on History

 1994: Induction into Rock and Roll Hall of Fame (Solo Artist)

-In 1994, John Lennon was inducted into the Rock and Roll Hall of Fame as a solo artist, acknowledging his individual contributions to music.
+In 1994, John Lennon was inducted into the Rock and Roll Hall of Fame as a solo artist.

 1994: Induction into Rock and Roll Hall of Fame

-In 1994, John Lennon was posthumously inducted into the Rock and Roll Hall of Fame.
+In 1994, Lennon was posthumously inducted into the Rock and Roll Hall of Fame.

-1996: Release of The Rolling Stones Rock and Roll Circus film
+1996: Release of film version of The Rolling Stones Rock and Roll Circus

-In 1997, the Justice Department settled most of the outstanding issues outside court by releasing all but 10 of the contested documents in John Lennon's FBI file, due to President Bill Clinton's new rule.
+In 1997, the Justice Department settled most of the outstanding issues outside court by releasing all but 10 of the contested documents in John Lennon's FBI file, respecting President Bill Clinton's rule that documents should be withheld only if releasing them would involve foreseeable harm.

 1997: Induction into Songwriters Hall of Fame

-John Lennon was inducted into the Songwriters Hall of Fame in 1997, recognizing his significant contributions to music.
+John Lennon was inducted into the Songwriters Hall of Fame in 1997.

 1998: Release of John Lennon Anthology

-In 1999, "Real Love: The Drawings for Sean", a collection of John Lennon's drawings, was published.
+In 1999, "Real Love: The Drawings for Sean" was published, featuring John Lennon's drawings for his son, Sean.

 Real Love: The Drawings for Sean